sickle-in-africa/newborn-screening/README.md

-# newborn-screening

-A repository for the Newborn Screening study.

-This project contains the complete data analysis pipeline used in the **Newborn Screening Study**, including preprocessing, cleaning, imputation, quality control, and diagnostic analysis scripts.
-The pipeline is written primarily in R, with additional shell and CSS scripts where applicable.
+# Newborn Screening Study Code: HPLC and POCT

+This repository contains R code for performing analyses related to the SickleInAfrica **Newborn Screening Study**.
+The study evaluates the accuracy of POCT (Point-of-Care Testing) compared to the gold standard HPLC/IEF method across different sites.
+The code calculates key performance metrics, including sensitivity, specificity, positive predictive value (PPV), and negative predictive value (NPV).

+---

 ## 📁 Repository Structure

+- **`HPLC/`**: Contains code for performance calculations, with HPLC/IEF as the gold standard.
+- **`POCT/`**: Contains code for performance calculations, with POCT as the gold standard.

+---

 ## 📊 Purpose